samir-s-hassan/Creatorverse/README.md

 ## Notes

 There were a few challenges I encountered.
 I was having trouble passing in the creator data using useEffect in the App.js file.
 I know I could've done the fetch calls in the respective Edit, View, Show creator files but this would mean I'd have to code it in each time.
-To maintain modularity, I coded in the useEffect in the App, then used a function called refreshCreators that would be passed into my add and edit creator files.
-Therefore, upon change, the refreshCreator would make a call and when we would go back to the Show Creators page. we'd see this update of data.
+To maintain modularity, I coded in the useEffect function in the App.js, then used a function called refreshCreators that would be passed into my Add and Edit Creator files.
+Therefore, upon change, the refreshCreator would make a call to the fetchCreators and when we would go back to the Show Creators page, we would see this update of data.

 I also found it difficult to find the best styling for all the cards.
-Therefore, I stuck with a dynamic card design in which the card's weren't of consistent sizing.
+Therefore, I stuck with a dynamic card design in which the cards weren't of consistent sizing.
 Rather, the cards would update based on the size of the data present inside of them.

 I enjoyed using React Router instead of useNavigate().
 It is very simple and intuitive to navigate to different web pages using this function.